Decatur, Georgia: Federal representation

+Culture

 Festivals, special events and arts

 Decatur has a thriving art and festival scene.
-The Decatur Arts Alliance hosts the Decatur Arts Festival each May, in addition to installing public art around the city, providing gallery space for local artists, producing YEA!, which is an event for young emerging artists, and supporting arts and arts education throughout the City.
+The Decatur Arts Alliance hosts the Decatur Arts Festival each May, in addition to installing public art around the city, providing gallery space for local artists, producing YEA!, which is an event for young emerging artists, and supporting arts and arts education throughout the city.

 Decatur holds the annual AJC Decatur Book Festival, which claims to be one of the largest independent book festivals in the United States.
 It has featured thousands of famous authors, book signings, speeches, and attracted upwards of 85,000 people in 2019.

 Decatur is home to Eddie's Attic, which is a live music venue hosting shows almost every night.

-Decatur is known for its frequent festivals, which include the annual Decatur Arts Festival, Summer In The City, Decatur BBQ, Blues & Bluegrass Festival, the Decatur Book Festival, the Decatur Maker's Faire, The Decatur Craft Beer Festival and the Decatur Wine Festival.
+Decatur is known for its frequent festivals, which include the annual Decatur Arts Festival, Summer In The city, Decatur BBQ, Blues & Bluegrass Festival, the Decatur Book Festival, the Decatur Maker's Faire, The Decatur Craft Beer Festival and the Decatur Wine Festival.
 Other events throughout the year include parades, Concerts on the Square, wine crawls, art walks, runs, and races.

-Public art in Decatur includes Celebration (artist Gary Price), Valentine (artist George Lundeen), Thomas Jefferson (George Lundeen), Commodore Stephen Decatur (artist unknown), Roy A. Blount Plaza, and Living Walls Murals (various artists).
+Public art in Decatur includes Celebration (artist Gary Price), Valentine (artist George Lundeen), Commodore Stephen Decatur (artist unknown), Roy A. Blount Plaza, and Living Walls Murals (various artists).